Li-Ming-Fan/OCR-DETECTION-CTPN/README.md

 ## detection model

-detection model is mainly based on the article:
+The model is mainly based on the method described in the article:

 Detecting Text in Natural Image with Connectionist Text Proposal Network